BoscoZhangers/BoscoZhangers/README.md

 ## 📚 Education

 I started my first year as an Honours Math student at the University of Waterloo until I later transferred into Honours Computer Science through a competitive process.
-As of December 2025, I have completed my first 3 study terms, 2A being the most recent.
+As of December 2025, I have completed my first 3 study terms, and am currently in 2B.
 I was recruited as an ISA (Instructional Support Assistant) for an introductory computer science course, CS 135 Designing Functional Programs.
 I am currently assisting in delivering this course to nearly 1000 first-year math and computer science students at UW.

 <br>